-A groundwater emergency shall be declared in areas demonstrated to be experiencing a groundwater overdraft exceeding the safe yield in order to prevent further depletion and degradation of water resources where such degradation threatens the public health, safety and welfare of the community and where the Board of Supervisors finds that adequate measures are not already being taken to alleviate the overdraft situation.
+A groundwater emergency shall be declared in areas demonstrated to be experiencing a groundwater overdraft exceeding the safe sustainable yield in order to prevent further depletion and degradation of water resources where such degradation threatens the public health, safety and welfare of the community, or the ability of a groundwater sustainability agency to meet its minimum thresholds, and where the Board of Supervisors finds that adequate measures are not already being taken to alleviate the overdraft situation.
 The emergency shall have no effect on drilling of monitoring geothermal heat exchange or cathodic protection wells.

-A. Declaration.
+(A) Declaration.
 A declaration of a groundwater emergency shall be made by the Board of Supervisors only after a public hearing.
-Such an emergency shall be declared by resolution of the Board after the public hearing to consider all relevant information such as, but not limited to, the most current groundwater study, recommendations of water purveyors and the Water Advisory

-Commission and only after the following findings can be made:
+Such an emergency shall be declared by resolution of the Board after the public hearing to consider all relevant information such as, but not limited to, the most current groundwater study, recommendations of groundwater sustainability agencies, water purveyors and the Water Advisory Commission and only after the following findings can be made:

-- 1. The designated area is experiencing a groundwater overdraft exceeding the long-term average annual recharge of groundwater resource; - 2.
-The creation of new wells or the expansion of existing wells will significantly increase the demand on the affected aquifer and thereby increase the overdraft; and - 3.
-The continuation of the overdraft will result in further depletion and degradation of the water resource that can lead to, but is not limited to, impairment of the aquifer or allowing the ingress of low-quality or saline waters. - 4.
-Adequate measures are not being taken by water users and other responsible agencies to alleviate the overdraft situation. - B. Immediate Measure to Alleviate.
+(1) The designated area is experiencing a groundwater overdraft exceeding the long-term average annual recharge of groundwater resource; sustainable yield;

+(2) The creation of new wells or the expansion of existing wells will significantly increase the demand on the affected aquifer and thereby increase the overdraft;

+(3) The continuation of the overdraft will result in further depletion and degradation of the water resource that can lead to, but is not limited to, impairment of the aquifer\-or allowing the ingress of low-quality or saline water\ or other undesirable results; and

+(4) Adequate measures are not being taken by water users and other responsible agencies to alleviate the overdraft situation.

+(B) Immediate Measure to Alleviate.
 In areas where a groundwater emergency is declared, the Board of Supervisors shall take action to establish water conservation measures, to limit construction of new wells, to regulate pumping from or expansion of existing wells, and in order to prevent further depletion and degradation of the affected aquifer.
-In taking these actions, the Board shall give consideration to the seasonal needs of agriculture including, but not limited to, the following factors. - 1.
-Agriculture's need to repair, maintain and replace existing wells serving existing agricultural use acreage; - 2.
-Well construction for agricultural use to serve existing agricultural acreage when new parcels are created due to change in legal ownership, split parcels or parcels created by change in zoning laws or other governmental regulations; and - 3.
-The different water requirements of agricultural crops. - C. Long-term Measures to Alleviate.
-The Board shall initiate actions such as, but not limited to, joint power agreements with other agencies with the goal of finding permanent solutions to the groundwater problem. - D. Duration.
-A groundwater emergency and the measures enacted to alleviate the emergency shall remain in effect until rescinded as established in Subsection F of this Section. - E. Annual Review.
-The establishment of a groundwater emergency and all actions to alleviate the emergency shall be reviewed by the Board of Supervisors within one year of the date of enactment of the measures at a public hearing to decide whether the declaration of emergency shall remain in effect. - F. Rescinding.
-A groundwater emergency shall be rescinded by resolution of the Board of Supervisors after a public hearing when one of the following findings are made: - 1.
-Alternative water sources which compensate for the existing overdraft and supply the affected area are developed;
+In taking these actions, the Board shall give consideration to the seasonal needs of agriculture including, but not limited to, the following factors.

+(1) Agriculture's need to repair, maintain and replace existing wells serving existing agricultural use acreage;

+(2) Well construction for agricultural use to serve existing agricultural acreage when new parcels are created due to change in legal ownership, split parcels or parcels created by change in zoning laws or other governmental regulations; and

+(3) The different water requirements of agricultural crops.

+(C) Long-Term Measures to Alleviate.
+The Board shall initiate actions such as, but not limited to, joint power agreements with other agencies with the goal of finding permanent solutions to the groundwater problem.

+(D) Duration.
+A groundwater emergency and the measures enacted to alleviate the emergency shall remain in effect until rescinded as established in subsection (F) of this section.

+(E) Annual Review.
+The establishment of a groundwater emergency and all actions to alleviate the emergency shall be reviewed by the Board of Supervisors within one year of the date of enactment of the measures at a public hearing to decide whether the declaration of emergency shall remain in effect.

+(F) Rescinding.
+A groundwater emergency shall be rescinded by resolution of the Board of Supervisors after a public hearing when one of the following findings is made: